ManuGira/Guibbon/README.md

 ```
 ## Development

-The project is configureed in `pyproject.toml`.
+The project is configured in `pyproject.toml`.
 It contains dependecies, and configs for continuous integration.

 ### Dev Installation
 Install development requirements with poetry: